CSC207-UofT/course-project-bug-makers/teamDocumentation/CalendarServiceDocumentation.md

     - `"S"` for winter term,
     - `"Y"` for both of  terms, please be aware that it gives **two** calendars.

-  - You can choose different format arguing `calendarType`,
+  - You can choose different format arguing 7 kinds of `calendarType`,
     - `"Workday"` for a workday calendar,
     - For `SingledayCalendar` , you HAVE to specify the exact weekday
       - Note that `SingledayCalendar` itself is abstract so `"Singleday"` does **NOT** make sense.